ameli/restoreio/README.rst

 Online Web-Based Interface
 ==========================

-Alongside ``restoreio`` python package, we have additionally developed a web server to serve as a web-based interface for this software.
+Alongside ``restoreio`` python package, we also offer an online service as a web-based interface for this software.
 This platform is available at: `https://restoreio.org <https://restoreio.org>`__.

 This online gateway allows users to efficiently process both local and remote datasets.
 The computational tasks are executed on the server side, leveraging the parallel processing capabilities of a high-performance computing cluster.
 Moreover, the web-based interface seamlessly integrates an interactive globe map, empowering sophisticated visualization of the results within the online platform.